Christology: Person of Christ

-A basic Christological teaching is that the person of Jesus Christ is both human and divine.
-The human and divine natures of Jesus Christ apparently (prosopic) form a duality, as they coexist within one person (hypostasis).
-There are no direct discussions in the New Testament regarding the dual nature of the Person of Christ as both divine and human, and since the early days of Christianity, theologians have debated various approaches to the understanding of these natures, at times resulting in ecumenical councils, and schisms.
+A fundamental Christological teaching describes Jesus Christ as possessing two natures: human and divine; debates have emerged regarding the unity of these natures.
+According to post-Chalcedonian definitions, the human and divine natures of Jesus Christ apparently (prosopic) form a duality, as they coexist within one person (hypostasis).
+In the Oriental Orthodox paradigm, these two natures unite to create one composite nature that is fully human and fully divine.
+There are no direct discussions in the New Testament regarding the dual nature of Christ as both divine and human, and since the early days of Christianity, theologians have debated various approaches to the understanding of these natures, at times resulting in ecumenical councils, and in schisms.

 Some historical christological doctrines gained broad support: